jbeales/flush-opcache-with-varnish/README.md

 _If_ [WP Opcache](https://wordpress.org/plugins/flush-opcache/) is installed it will handle the actual flushing.

+### Does the _WP Super Cache_ plugin need to be installed to use this plugin?

+No.

+_If_ [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) is instlled and active its cache will be cleared in addition to the Varnish and Opcode caches.

 ## Contributing

 Please submit issues and Pull Requests to [the Github repository](https://github.com/jbeales/flush-opcache-with-varnish/issues).

 ## Changelog

+### 1.1
+January 11, 2018
+* Added clearing the WP Super Cache cache, if it exists.

 ### 1.0
 * First release version of Flush Opcache with Varnish.